microsoft/api-guidelines/azure/Guidelines.md

 These guidelines are organized in three primary sections; Advice for new services, Building Blocks, and Common API patterns.
 Each section builds upon the other.
 For example, when updating resource collections, you should make sure to understand the difference in the HTTP verbs PUT and PATCH, as their behavior is quite different and directly affects how you expose the capability of your service.

 #### Prescriptive Guidance
-This document will be as prescritive as possible.
-Specific guideance is labelled and color-coded to show the relative importance.
+This document will be as prescriptive as possible.
+Specific guidance is labelled and color-coded to show the relative importance.
 In order from highest importance to lowest importance:

-__MUST__ adopt this guideline or follow this pattern.
+:white_check_mark: **DO** adopt this guideline or follow this pattern.
+If you feel you need an exception, engage with the Architecture Board prior to implementation.

-__MUST NOT__ adopt this guideline or follow this pattern.
+:no_entry: **DO NOT** follow this pattern.
+If you feel you need an exception, engage with the Architecture Board prior to implementation.

-__SHOULD__ strongly consider this guideline.
+:ballot_box_with_check: **YOU SHOULD** strongly consider this guideline.
+If not following this advice, you MUST disclose the variance during the Architecture Board design review.

-__SHOULD NOT__ strongly consider this guideline.
+:warning: **YOU SHOULD NOT** strongly consider avoiding the described pattern.
+If not following this advice, you MUST disclose the variance during the Architecture Board design review.

-__MAY__ consider this guideline if appropriate to your situation.
+:heavy_check_mark: **YOU MAY** consider this guideline if appropriate to your situation.
+No notification to the architecture board is required.

- If you feel you need an exception, or need clarity based on your situation, please engage with the [API Stewardship Board] prior to release of your API.
+*If you feel you need an exception, or need clarity based on your situation, please engage with the [API Stewardship Board] prior to release of your API.*

 ## Advice for new services